 Navy man arrested for thrashing bakery staff

-A navyman has been arrested for allegedly beating up the owner of a bakery and his neighbour, and vandalising the shop with his colleagues here, Director General of Andaman & Nicobar police Dependra Pathak said on Wednesday.
-A group of navy personnel thrashed the staff of a bakery over some "minor issue" on Wednesday night and vandalised the shop.
+A navy man has been arrested for allegedly beating up the owner of a bakery and his neighbour, and vandalising the shop with his colleagues here, Director General of Andaman & Nicobar police Dependra Pathak said on Wednesday.
+A group of navy personnel thrashed the staff of a bakery over some "minor issue" on Tuesday night and vandalised the shop.

 After getting a call on police helpline number 100, police reached the spot in Gara Charma area in South Andaman district and arrested the navy personnel, who had triggered the scuffle, he said.
 Pathak told PTI that necessary action was taken against the navy man after due consultation with the Military Police establishment in the Andamans.